FriendsOfTYPO3/extension_builder/Documentation/User/Index.rst

 Then create at least one model by dragging it from the grey button "New Model Object" to the canvas.
 Give it a meaningful name starting with an uppercase letter.

-Open the Domain Settings and check Aggregate root if this model is the root of the other models of your domain.
+Open the domain settings and check the aggregate root if this model is the root of the other models of your domain.
 In general you need at least one aggregate root which has a corresponding repository to retrieve models from the persistence.

 .. figure:: ../Images/UserManual/modeler-object-settings.png